 The new instrument will provide VISTA with the ability to perform large spectroscopic surveys, capturing the spectra of 2400 objects simultaneously.
 4MOST will go well beyond the abilities of VIRCAM, allowing higher-resolution spectroscopic observations over a wider field of view, an area on the sky equivalent to 20 full Moons.

 According to the team behind the design and construction of 4MOST, the instrument will provide ESO and the community with a world-class optical spectroscopic survey facility that will make major contributions to many of the science areas laid out in the ASTRONET.

-There will also be four Extragalactic Science Surveys: 4MOST will survey Active Galactic Nuclei and galaxy clusters, and study the evolution of galaxies and the Dark Universe (Dark Energy, Dark Matter & Black holes).
+There will also be four Extragalactic Science Surveys: 4MOST will survey Active Galactic Nuclei and galaxy clusters, and will study the evolution of galaxies and the Dark Universe (Dark Energy, Dark Matter & Black holes).

 Last but not least, 4MOST will perform a deep survey of the Magellanic Clouds: given that there isn't any similar instrument in the Southern Hemisphere, this study will be unique.

 Observations by 4MOST will complement several space-based observatories of prime European interest including Gaia, eROSITA, EUCLID, and PLATO, and future ground-based, wide-area survey facilities like LSST and SKA.

 The authoritative technical specifications as offered for astronomical observations are available from the Science Operation page.